Bank of Canada 'ready to act' in event of extreme market stress

 By Steve Scherer and David Ljunggren

-OTTAWA, March 29 (Reuters) - The Bank of Canada on Wednesday said it was ready to step in with support if the banking system came under severe strain, but would only offer extraordinary liquidity in extreme cases while at the same time seeking to mitigate moral hazard.
+OTTAWA, March 29 (Reuters) - The Bank of Canada is ready to step in with support if the banking system comes under severe strain, but now it is not even close to being worried about the health of the financial system, Deputy Governor Toni Gravelle said on Wednesday.

-In a speech to financial services professionals in Montreal, Deputy Governor Toni Gravelle also said the central bank's quantitative tightening program will have run its course by the first half of 2025.
+In a speech to financial services professionals in Montreal, Gravelle also said the central bank's quantitative tightening (QT) program will have run its course by the first half of 2025.

-The failures of U.S. lenders Silicon Valley Bank and Signature Bank, followed by Credit Suisse's rescue, is prompting central bankers to closely monitor the potential for banking stress to trigger a credit crunch.
+The failures of U.S. lenders Silicon Valley Bank and Signature Bank, followed by Credit Suisse's rescue, are prompting central bankers to closely monitor the potential for banking stress to trigger a credit crunch.

 This is the first time the Bank of Canada has commented on the banking turmoil in the U.S. and Europe.